IrfanAlfianR/tb-classification/README.md

 # tb-classification
-tuberculosis classification based on x-ray images for Final Project
+Tuberculosis classification based on X-ray images for the Final Project

 ## Model used
 * CNN